The Genius Of Lisp

 Where to buy

-We’re still working on extending the book’s reach, but here is a list of places where you can buy.
-Our preference is Lulu.com - it’s a Certified B Corp, great people, and of course buying there will maximize our share of what you pay :-).
+We’re still working on extending the book’s reach, but here is an up-to-date list of places where you can buy.
+Our preference for the digital edition is the DRM-Free PDF, it gives the best reading experience, and for the soft cover Lulu.com - it’s a Certified B Corp, great people, and of course buying there will maximize our share of what you pay :-).
+If you want a hardcover, Amazon currently is the only one that sells that version.

 Feedback